Ni7070/Recommendation-System-using-PHP/README.md

 # Recommendation-System-using-PHP
-This recommendation sytem was created using PHP as backend and the algorithm used here was user based collaborative filtering.
+This recommendation system was created using PHP as backend and the algorithm used here was user based collaborative filtering.
 For more details "ProductRecommendationSystem.pdf" will help.